Planning Your Upgrade

 Configurations

-Make sure you have made any required pre-upgrade configuration changes, and are prepared to make required post-upgrade configuration changes.
+Make any required pre-upgrade configuration changes, and prepare to make required post-upgrade configuration changes.
 Deploy configuration changes.
-Note that you will need to deploy again after upgrade.
+You will need to deploy again after upgrade.
+Deploying typically restarts Snort, which can affect traffic flow and inspection; see Traffic Flow and Inspection when Deploying Configurations.

 Deployment Health